aoloe/scribus-manual-first-steps/content/basic-preferences/basic-preferences.md

 ## Pick a list of page sizes

-In Scribus 1.6 the list of page sizes shown by default is reduced to a minimum.
+TODO: In Scribus 1.6 the list of page sizes shown by default is reduced to a minimum.
 This section will be removed from the 1.4 branch as soon it gets created and only left in the master branch.

 While Scribus knows about lot of different page sizes, only few are shown by default in the list.
 Depending on the habits of your local print industry, you will want to add a few more: